“(Montreal is) almost as crooked as we are”

 He flipped through the massive directory, looked under setting, and started reading out many of the names listed below.
 I scribbled away on a piece of paper.
 He mentioned a guy named Guy who worked at Cheap Thrills, another used bookstore in Montreal, who might have some more leads.
 He did.

-Not that we’ve completely without crime fiction.
+Not that Montreal has been completely without crime fiction.
 Hell, we’ve even produced a few decent fictional private eyes, but until now, I don’t think anyone’s tried to compile a list of them.

 Looks like one of those situations where, if you want something done, you’ll have to do it yourself….